Shih Tzu Anal Glands: What You Need to Know

 Several anal gland problems include impaction, infections, abscesses, ruptures, and cancer.

 The dog will be in severe pain if there is an infection or abscess.
+You may hear the dog cry out.
 Signs of infection include pus and inflammation, and the area will be hot to touch.
 If an abscess occurs, you'll see discoloration, a hot, swollen area, and the gland opening obstructs.
+The medical term for anal gland infections is anal sacculitis.
+If infections are not treated, they can lead to abscess formation and even cause the anal sac to rupture.
+At this point your dog will be in extreme pain.
+You may see greenish, yellow, or bloody puss.

 An adenocarcinoma is the most common type of tumor to affect the anal sac.
-These tumors frequently cause elevated calcium levels and signs such as excess thirst and weakness.
+This anal gland cancer causes elevated calcium levels and signs such as excess thirst and weakness.

 Managing and Treating Anal Gland Problems in Shih Tzu Dogs